A Difficult Childhood

 Ankylosing Spondylitis (AS) is a chronic, immune-mediated rheumatic disease, representing the prototypic member of a group of disorders known as Spondyloarthropathies.
 Patients with AS share clinical features such as spinal and pelvic joint dysfunction as well as genetic associations, primarily with genes involved in the antigen processing and presentation: the Human Leukocyte Antigen B*27 (HLA-B*27) and the Endoplasmic Reticulum Amino Peptidase 1 (ERAP1).
 In spite of the intense investigations, the AS pathogenic molecular mechanisms are still poorly elucidated.
 Noteworthy, the HLA-B*27 includes a family of more than one hundred ...

-The group headed by Dr. Mariagrazia Uguccioni has described that inflammation can dramatically change the response of monocytes to chemokines.
-Recently, they have discovered that inflammation results in an impairment of leukocyte cytoskeleton machinery that can be reverted by pharmacological intervention, and that monocytes from patients with Rheumatoid Arthritis contribute to maintain the activity of the CXCL12/HMGB1 heterocomplex.
+The group headed by Dr. Mariagrazia Uguccioni has described that the inflammatory milieu can dramatically change the response of leukocytes to chemokines.
+Among the many studies focused on human pathology, they have discovered that: i) inflammation results in an impairment of leukocyte cytoskeleton machinery that can be reverted by pharmacological intervention; ii) monocytes from patients with autoimmune diseases contribute to maintain the activity of the CXCL12/HMGB1 heterocomplex, fuelling inflammation, and iii) anti-chemokines antibodies, targeting an important region for receptor recognition, are present in patients with Ankylosing Spondylitis.

 Notable result 1